-You are here: MBA & Master » Mannheim Master of Applied Data Science & Measurement » Program Structure
+You are here: Programs & Courses » Master's Programs » Mannheim Master of Applied Data Science & Measurement » Program Structure

 The Mannheim Master of Applied Data Science & Measurement is designed to provide an outstanding online learning experience in the area of data collection and analysis to tomorrow’s leaders.
 Students can choose from a range of elective courses.
 The program comprises 90 ECTS credits.